goto-c/OpenGL/README.md

 # OpenGL Demo

 "OpenGL Demo" is a demonstration of showing object with OpenGL.
-The goal of this project is to show full object image and to manipulate that object freely with cursor.
+The goal of this project is to show full object image.

-Here's our goal.
+Here's the goal.

 ![demo](https://github.com/goto-c/OpenGL/blob/master/ShowObj/gif/sample.gif)

 ## DEMO

-In this section, you can see how objects could be shown at each development stage.
+The project was developed step by step.

 ### 1st stage :::
-The movie below is just a prototype, showing the image without normal/texture data.
+Firstly I showed the image without normal/texture data.
 This image is mapped only eith the vertices information.

 ![demo](https://github.com/goto-c/OpenGL/blob/master/ShowObj/gif/bug.gif)

 ### 2nd stage :::
 Next step is the shading.
-By using normal vector information, we could show the shades of the object.
+By using normal vector data,  the shades of the object are added.

 ![demo](https://github.com/goto-c/OpenGL/blob/master/ShowObj/gif/bug_shade.gif)